pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks[[hyperparameter-tuning]-[regularization]-[optimization]]/Readme.md

   - Best:
     - Training error: 0.5%
     - Test error: 1%
-  - These Assumptions came from that human has 0% error.
-If the problem isn't like that you'll need to use human error as baseline.
+  - To use human error as baseline.
+Assumptions came from that human has 0% error.

 ### Basic Recipe for Machine Learning